TheJostler/btphone/README.md

 ## Run

-If you are running a Linux machine

-Simply download the executable binary and run it...

-Or simply run the btphone.py script in un your Python interrupter
+Simply run the btphone.py script in un your Python interrupter, or Use Pyinstaller to create the GUI application from inside the btphone-gui/build_d/f